typelevel/Laika/docs/src/01-about-laika/01-features.md

   optionally with [Auto-Numbering].

 * Use integrated parsers for [Syntax Highlighting] that work for all output formats.
-  Supported out of the box are Scala, Dotty, Java, Python, JavaScript (JSX), TypeScript (TSX), Haskell, HTML, CSS, XML, YAML, JSON, HOCON, SQL, Shell/Bash, EBNF, Diff, Alloy, Dhall, Dart
+  Supported out of the box are Scala, Java, Python, JavaScript (JSX), TypeScript (TSX), Haskell, HTML, CSS, XML, YAML, JSON, HOCON, SQL, Shell/Bash, EBNF, Diff, Alloy, Dhall, Dart

 * Freely organize and merge content from multiple input directories or generated in-memory